-Since inception, we have funded our operations primarily through sales of our equity securities, payments under our collaboration agreements, debt financings, and interest income.
-As of September 30, 2007, we had received \$323.8 million in net proceeds from sales of our equity securities, including \$6.9 million in debt we had retired through the issuance of our common stock, \$56.9 million in payments from collaboration agreements, \$22.4 million in debt financing, and \$16.9 million in interest income.
+Since inception, we have funded our operations primarily through sales of our equity securities, payments received under our collaboration agreements, debt financings, and interest income.
+As of March 31, 2008, we had received \$324.4 million in net proceeds from sales of our equity securities, including \$6.9 million in debt we had retired through the issuance of our common stock, \$58.3 million in payments from collaboration agreements, \$22.4 million in debt financing, and \$20.0 million in interest income.

-At September 30, 2007, we had approximately \$141.0 million in cash, cash equivalents and investment securities compared to \$83.3 million at December 31, 2006.
-We have invested a substantial portion of our available cash in investment securities consisting of high quality, marketable debt instruments of corporations and financial institutions.
-We have adopted an investment policy and established guidelines relating to diversification and maturities of our investments to preserve principal and maintain liquidity.
+At March 31, 2008, we had approximately \$106.5 million in cash, cash equivalents and investment securities compared to \$126.9 million at December 31, 2007.
+We have invested a substantial portion of our available cash in investment securities consisting of high quality, marketable debt instruments of corporations, financial institutions, and government agencies.
+We have adopted an investment policy and established guidelines relating to credit quality, diversification and maturities of our investments to preserve principal and maintain liquidity.
+All investment securities have a credit rating of at least AA or A1+/P1 as determined by Moody's Investors Service and/or Standard & Poor's.
+We do not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
+Our investment portfolio has not been adversely impacted by the recent disruption in the credit markets.
+However, if there is continued and expanded disruption in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected in the future.